burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

     ```
     In the case of evaluating the size of structure `s` - the size of the structure's element *d* is omitted in the returned vale.
 However, it's possible to access elements of array `d` through the pointer or reference to structure `s`.
 In that case, you should understand what you're doing - the structure has a memory layout that maps it into the underlying buffer correctly.

-10. In C99 (**but not in C++**), there is support for `variable-length array` (defined in ISO/IEEC 9899 C99, 6.7.2.1) that arrays with a size specified via a non-const variable.
+10. In C99 (**but not in C++**), there is support for a `variable-length array` (defined in ISO/IEEC 9899 C99, 6.7.2.1) that arrays with a size specified via a non-const variable.
 Such a concept allows a portable way to perform varying allocations of automatic variables in the stack.

 11. Different initialization of the char array.
 In C++, the array must be of sufficient size to hold the "\0" character
     ```cpp